seonghyeonye/CS492_cv_Zoommalgo/README.md

 ## Method
 * SimMixMatch is a model combining contrastive learning from the SimCLR model to the MixMatch model.
 We found that our model has both properties of SimCLR and MixMatch.
-* Class SimLoss2() in Simloss.py plays an important role in contrastive learning.
+* Class SimLoss() in Simloss.py plays an important role in contrastive learning.
 It calculates loss with cosine similarity and is generalized by K number of augmentations.

 ## Results
 * After fintuning with appropriate hyperparameters, our best validation accuracy score was 20.4% for top1 accuracy and 35.6% for top5 accuracy.
 We ranked third place in <a href= "https://ai.nsml.navercorp.com/">NSML</a> leaderboard system.